Your Pet, Our Passion.

 When considering how to care for your newborn kitten, it is important to consider when they should be introduced to humans and touch.
 In other words, what should be their socialisation regime?

 It is usually a good idea to handle kittens with gloves if they are below two weeks of age.
-If they are with their mother, avoid touching them.
-The mother will be extremely protective.
+If they are with their mother, avoid touching them in these first two weeks – especially as the mother will be extremely protective.
 Kittens that young are vulnerable to infection and disease and you may harm them by picking them up too soon.

 How to hold a newborn kitten